Richmond (SA)

 Richmond features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households account for 59.3 percent of all households, including 23.0 percent couples with children, 23.5 percent couples without children, and 10.9 percent single parent families.
+Family households account for 59.3 percent of all households, consisting of 23.0 percent couples with children, 23.5 percent couples without children, and 10.9 percent single parent families.
 Non-family households constitute the remaining 40.7 percent, with lone person households at 31.6 percent and group households comprising 9.1 percent of the total.
 The median household size is 2.3 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households